top of page

 Overview of Medicare

-Medicare is a federal health insurance program primarily designed for individuals aged 65 and older.
+Medicare is a federal health insurance program designed primarily for individuals aged 65 and older.
 It also supports younger people with disabilities or specific health conditions.
 Since its establishment in 1965, Medicare has evolved in response to the needs of its growing population.
 It consists of different parts:

 • Part A – Hospital Insurance, which covers inpatient stays in hospitals and skilled nursing facilities.